Territorial police force

 A territorial police force is a police service that is responsible for an area defined by sub-national boundaries, distinguished from other police services which deal with the entire country or a type of crime.
 In countries organized as federations, police responsible for individual sub-national jurisdictions are typically called state or provincial police.

 Canada

-The Royal Canadian Mounted Police (RCMP/GRC) are the federal-level police service.
-They also act as the provincial police service in every province except for Ontario, and Quebec, who operate provincial police services, as well as Newfoundland and Labrador, which is served by the Royal Newfoundland Constabulary.
-The RCMP are also contracted to act as the territorial police force in Nunavut, Yukon and the Northwest Territories in addition to being the federal police force in those Canadian territories.
+The Royal Canadian Mounted Police (RCMP/GRC) is the federal-level police service.
+It also acts as the provincial police service in every province except for Ontario, and Quebec, which operate provincial police services, as well as Newfoundland and Labrador, which is served by the Royal Newfoundland Constabulary.
+The RCMP is also contracted to act as the territorial police force in Nunavut, Yukon and the Northwest Territories in addition to being the federal police force in those Canadian territories.

 Spanish Sahara

 A separate Sahrawi indigenous unit serving the Spanish colonial government was the Policia Territorial.
 This gendarmerie corresponded to the Civil Guard in metropolitan Spain.
 It was commanded by Spanish officers and included Spanish personnel of all ranks.